CRT-3005/Identity-Security/README.md

 **Figure 21 - Security Event ID 4625:** Validating security logs would be generated for incorrect account or password details within Event Viewer and in Wazuh.

+--- Check why event ID 1 and 3 not showing in Wazuh

 ## Troubleshooting
 - [Filebeat: not shipping Wazuh alerts](./filebeat-troubleshooting.md)